 Hub / Satellite is an indispensable Smart Charging feature for those who wish to operate multiple charging stations at a single location.

-To save you time and effort, EVBox not only takes care of automatic settlements of charging transactions, it also conveniently gathers the data coming from all of your charging stations within a single cloud-based management platform: BackOffice.
+To save you time and effort, EVBox not only takes care of automatic settlements of charging transactions, it also conveniently gathers the data coming from all of your charging stations with our cloud-based management platform partners, Greenlots and EVConnect.

 You have installed 3 BusinessLine Charging Stations with dual sockets at your parking facility.
 One of these three charging stations is the Hub station, to which all other stations (Satellites) are connected through a cable that runs underground.
 This cable enables each Satellite station to send its data to the Hub Station.
-The Hub station gathers all data and sends it to BackOffice.
-The BackOffice processes the data and creates essential insights into your charging sessions at all three stations.
+The Hub station gathers all data and sends it to your network carrier.
+The carrier processes the data and creates essential insights into your charging sessions at all three stations.

 During each charging session, your power consumption may run up to the maximum capacity available.
 This means that you will have to be careful when you switch on the washer or dryer.
 When you exceed your maximum capacity your network operator will charge you retrospectively for that.
 Peak Shaving helps to prevent this.
 As soon as you threaten to reach maximum capacity, EVBox will automatically reduce the consumption of a charging session, or even pause the sessions altogether until enough power becomes available.

 Need more help?